by: Annette M. Hall

 These days I make Chicken Paprikash on a regular basis, my spaetzle noodles are tender and succulent, thanks to my treasured Spaetzle Maker.
 I was fortunate in that the one I purchased even came with an easy to make recipe, which I still use to this day.
 My Chicken Paprikash recipe isn't the original but I'd like to think I've improved upon it just a tad.

 Don't make the same mistake I did and wait until you are desperate before you stop in for a visit.
 You'll be glad you did.
 They now carry a cheaper version of the Spaetzle Maker that I purchased.
-However, I do recommend that you purchase the best one that you can afford.
+I would not waste my money on a plastic one.
+You'll thank me later.
+However, I do recommend that you purchase the best Spaetzle maker that you can afford.
+I wish they would make a nice one out of stainless steel with a handle on the plugger.
+I have't seen one yet.
 The original one I had was made to last, as always, you get what you pay for.

 Contact our Marketing department for information about advertising on this domain.